This article was updated in June, 2019.

-I’ve watched the pendulum swing back and forth on sports drinks.
-On one end of the spectrum, sports drinks were welcomed with open arms (and opened mouths) regardless of age or sport.
+On one end of the spectrum, sports drinks were welcomed with open arms (and open mouths) regardless of age or sport.

-At the other end, I’ve seen sports drinks be banned from pools, soccer fields and courts.
+At the other end of the pendulum, I’ve seen sports drinks be banned from pools, soccer fields and courts.
+Coaches who have disallowed them for their athletes.

-Are sports drinks good for young athletes?
+Are they good for young athletes?
 Or, are they bad for them?

 Sports Drink Consumption Trends